Early Childhood Education

 Upon completion of this course, the student will be able to:

-- define and implement effective approaches to teaching and learning science and mathematics in early childhood education.
+• analyze and implement effective approaches to teaching and learning science and mathematics and sharing this knowledge with families.

-- develop and evaluate important elements of a science-rich and math-rich learning environment.
+• develop and evaluate important elements of a science-rich and math-rich learning environment using culturally responsive, inclusive and anti-racist teaching strategies.

 ECE 343 Language and Literacy Development in Early Childhood

-This course prepares early childhood educators and others working with young children to recognize, understand, and enhance the emergent language and literacy experiences and skills of young children.
-The knowledge of developmentally appropriate language and literacy practices improves early childhood educators' ability to support young children in the early years (birth to five years) to build a strong foundation for learning to read and write in the primary grades.
-Topics include an overview of the teachers' role in developing appropriate language and literacy experiences for young children, including ways to support the child learning English as a second language.
+This course prepares early childhood educators and others working with young children to recognize, understand, and support emergent language and literacy development.
+Developmentally appropriate language and literacy practices for young children (birth to age five) that build a strong foundation for learning to read and write in the primary grades will be covered.
+Topics include an overview of the educator’s role in developing appropriate language and literacy experiences for young children, including ways to support children with delays/disabilities and children learning English as an additional language.

 Student Learning Outcomes